awesomeness-a/django-djitney/README.md

 * Django

 ## Run the script
-* To see the website on your local server, run `python3 manage.py runserver`
+* To see the website on your local server, run `python3 manage.py runserver`.